Shared Use Trails

 Roadway improvements along Ironworks Pike added turn lanes and realigned a segment of Nina Bonnie Boulevard, with careful coordination to minimize operational impacts at the Horse Park.

-Parking expansions near the Alltech Arena and Rolex Stadium utilized previous asphalt, improving stormwater infiltration, reducing runoff, and enhancing water quality without unsightly retention ponds.
+Parking expansions near the Alltech Arena and Rolex Stadium utilized pervious asphalt, improving stormwater infiltration, reducing runoff, and enhancing water quality without unsightly retention ponds.

 Jacobson Park Trail

-Palmer Engineering prepared design and construction documents for a 1.5-mile multi-use trail system within Jacobson Park, working in coordination with the Kentucky Transportation Cabinet, District 7, and Lexington Parks and Recreation.
+Palmer Engineering prepared design and construction documents for a 1.5-mile multi-use trail system within Jacobson Park, working in coordination with Lexington Parks and Recreation.

 Key features include: